anoopgcmz/foursquare-api-with-nodeJs/README.md

 type `npm install` <br>
 After the installation type `node index` ith will show server running in the terminal console <br>
 Got to browser type `localhost:3000` <br>
-thats all its up and running
+thats all its up and running  <br>

-# happyCoding
+happyCoding